Introduction

 • - - Not Stated

-CHP RoadType CHP_ROAD_TYPE May be blank
+CHP RoadType CHP_ROAD_TYPE Deprecated.
+See notesv.

-Pedestrian Crash PEDESTRIAN_ACCIDENT indicates whether the crash involved a pedestrian Y or blank
+Pedestrian Crash PEDESTRIAN_ACCIDENT Indicates whether the crash involved a pedestrian Y or blank

-Bicycle Crash BICYCLE_ACCIDENT indicates whether the crash involved a bicycle Y or blank
+Bicycle Crash BICYCLE_ACCIDENT Indicates whether the crash involved a bicycle Y or blank

-Motorcycle Crash MOTORCYCLE_ACCIDENT indicates whether the crash involved a motorcycle Y or blank
+Motorcycle Crash MOTORCYCLE_ACCIDENT Indicates whether the crash involved a motorcycle Y or blank

-Truck Crash TRUCK_ACCIDENT indicates whether the crash involved a big truck Y or blank
+Truck Crash TRUCK_ACCIDENT Indicates whether the crash involved a big truck Y or blank

-Statewide Vehicle Type At Fault STWD_VEHTYPE_AT_FAULT indicates the Statewide Vehicle Type of the party who is at fault see Party folder Statewide Vehicle Type item
+Statewide Vehicle Type At Fault STWD_VEHTYPE_AT_FAULT Indicates the Statewide Vehicle Type of the party who is at fault see Party folder Statewide Vehicle Type item

 CHP Vehicle Type At Fault CHP_VEHTYPE_AT_FAULT indicates the CHP Vehicle Type of the party who is at fault see Party folder CHP Vehicle Type Towing item